-Торіс Y/N If yes, cite reference to company policy ------- ----- --
+Topic Y/N If yes, cite reference to company policy ----------- --

 Forced Labor N No specific policy, but since the University's policies are compliant with Philippine Laws. forced labor is an impossibility.
-Child Labor Y The University only hires as employees those who are of legal age.
+Child Labor Υ The University only hires as employees those who are of legal age.
 Human Rights Y The University has an explicit policy against sexual harassment.
 Bullying, as a form of disrespect towards others, is punished under the employee code of conduct.

 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach There is an always able increase with a
+What is the organization's Management Approach involvement in the impact? affected?